 When Scarlett Sapieha was five months old, she was enrolled in her first class: Baby Sign Language.
 At the ripe old age of eight months, she started her first music class, and by the time she was 16 months old she was a student of the Royal Conservatory of Music.
-Now, at the age of six, she’s got four years of gymnastics, three years of ballet, and two years of tennis and swimming lessons under her belt.
+At the age of six, she had four years of gymnastics, three years of ballet and two years of tennis and swimming lessons under her belt.

 Every parent wants what’s best for their budding Beethoven or potential Picasso, but that doesn’t mean overloading their child’s schedule with every form of early education is the way to go.
 Along with saving for their future education, programs for kids cost money, not to mention the sheer exhaustion of juggling multiple commitments.

-“The classes can really add up,” says Scarlett’s dad, Chad Sapieha, who spends six hours a week driving his daughter to and from school and activities.
+“The classes can really add up,” says Scarlett’s dad, Chad Sapieha, who spent six hours a week driving his daughter to and from school and activities.

 Here are a few tips to help you keep your expectations and budget in check: